-A year ago, we completed work moving a river to save a railway and preserve the surrounding are.
+We moved a river in Devon to save a railway and preserve the surrounding area.

 Between Exeter and Barnstaple in Devon lies a branch of the Great Western Mainline known as the Tarka Line, named after writer and naturalist Henry Williamson’s Tarka the Otter.